miwermi/stock-analysis/README.md

 Figure 5: Refactored VBA Challenge Code with one new array

-The code above was a little cleaner/more efficient than our orinal code - as evidenced by the timing differences; in this case the timings returned are 0.78125 for 2018 and .8046875 for 2017.
-Also viewable is the refactored code (Figure 5).
 ### FINAL Refactoring with 3 Arrays
-Below is the even more improved three-array timings with the FINAL refactored code (Figure 8).
+The program can be further improved by coding three arrays for the starting, ending and total volume values.
+Below is the FINAL even more improved three-array timings (Figures 6 & 7) and the FINAL refactored code (Figure 8).
+In this FINAL version the timings returned are 0.07196045 for 2018 and 0.1159668 for 2017.

 ![FINAL three array timing, 2018 data](resources/VBA_Challenge_2018_FINAL.png)